wegoerling/pat/README.md

 Libraries used include nunjucks for HTML/CSS template customization, chai assertion for unit testing, and pandoc for HTML-to-Word file conversion.

-Installation of Pandoc is required for HTML-to-Word file conversion.
-The ```pandoc``` command must be on the user’s path.

-See [YAML Definition]( docs/yamlDefinition.md) for an overview of YAML file syntax.
+See [YAML Definition](docs/yamlDefinition.md) for an overview of YAML file syntax.
 This link also provides details on how NASA JSC writes procedures in the YAML files format for EVA Tasks and how the EVA Task Generator uses the data dictionary to parse YAML files.

 ## Tests

 ### Unit Testing

-This directory contains unit tests for the spacewalk project.
+This directory contains unit tests for the xOPS project.
 Unit tests are automatically run by travis-ci after commits are made to this repo, and the build status is reported by a badge in the README.md in the project root.

-Spacewalk unit tests use the Chai Assertion Library for assertions in unit tests.
+xOPS unit tests use the Chai Assertion Library for assertions in unit tests.
 More information here: https://www.chaijs.com/api/bdd/

 To manually execute unit tests (which you should do BEFORE committing changes):